 Since 1993 responsibility for assessing and collecting child maintenance has been taken away from the courts and handed to a government agency.
 The arrangements have been a mixed success and the arrangements have been revised over time.

-- The absent parent should also be resident in the UK save in some limited cases – just for example cases where the parent concerned works for the Armed Forces, the Diplomatic Service etc. In those cases where the CSA lacks jurisdiction – the matter can be dealt with by the courts.
+- The absent parent should also be resident in the UK save in some limited cases – just for example cases where the parent concerned works for the Armed Forces, the Diplomatic Service etc. In those cases where the CMS lacks jurisdiction – the matter can be dealt with by the courts.

 - The assessment of quantum of maintenance is calculated by reference to a formula.
 The paying party’s gross income is established.
 This involves: